 Emotional Toll Needs to be Recognized and Addressed

 The toll is enormous, the need for support great.
-Therapists who specialize in working with families members of the chronically ill can help, as can the many support groups listed in my earlier paper in this series.
+Therapists can help who specialize in working with families members of those who are aging and/or chronically ill, as can readings and many support groups listed in my earlier paper in this series (The Challenge of Being a Caregiver).

 © 2019 Marsha Vannicelli